 - Injun (n.)

-- 1812 (from 1683 as Ingin), spelling representing American English colloquial pronunciation of Indian (q.v.).
-Honest Injun as an asseveration of truthfuless first recorded 1868, from the notion of assurance extracted from Indians of their lack of duplicity.
+- 1812 (from 1683 as Ingin), a spelling representing the early American English colloquial pronunciation of Indian (q.v.).
+Honest Injun as an asseveration of truthfuless is first recorded 1868, from the notion of assurance extracted from Indians of their lack of duplicity in a particular situation.

 "Honest Injun?" inquired Mr. Wilder, using a Western phrase equivalent to demanding of the narrator of a story whether he is strictly adhering to the truth. ["The Genial Showman," London, 1870]

-The term honest Indian is attested from 1676.
+The noun phrase honest Indian itself is attested from 1676 in Massachusetts.